pverscha/phd_thesis/12-chapter_2_unipept_desktop_v1.md

 \newpage

 \color{gray}
-*This chapter contains a verbatim copy of the application note by [@verschaffeltUnipeptDesktopFaster2021] as published in Journal of Proteome Research.*
+*This chapter contains a verbatim copy of the application note by *Verschaffelt* et al., 2021 as published in Journal of Proteome Research.*
 \color{black}

 **Abstract** ---